Home | Manual | Playground

 Rule: All objects passed as arguments must be initialized and all objects reachable must be initialized.

 Rule: By default, the parameters of a function are considered initialized.
-The exception is created with out qualifier.
+The exception is created with _Out qualifier.

-Rule: We cannot pass initialized objects, or reachable initialized objects to out qualified object.
+Rule: We cannot pass initialized objects, or reachable initialized objects to _Out qualified object.

 For instance, at set implementation we need free text before assignment.